Defending Employers In Wrongful Termination Litigation

 The Gray Area In Wrongful Termination Lawsuits

 Most wrongful discharge incidents are common-law matters — that is, they are not covered by specific statutes.
 Although there is no specific statute covering many of these matters, it’s generally recognized that it is not in the public interest to let an employer engage in or permit these practices.

 This gray area doesn’t just affect employees — it can affect employers as well.
 While an employer may have legitimate reason to terminate or discipline an employee, such as for poor performance or employee misconduct, an employee may allege that their termination was unfair and the result of discrimination.
 In such cases, employers need representation just as much as an employee does and deserve to be defended with the same tenacity.

 Straightforward Assessment Of The Claim

-When you arrange your initial consultation with a lawyer from our firm, we will discuss your employment law case in depth to determine the disgruntled ex-employee’s history on the job and the reasons for their termination.
-Our goal is to find out the facts of the case, answer your questions and develop a legal strategy to resolve the conflict.
-In addition to providing you with an honest assessment of the case against you, we will give you a clear idea of what you should expect this case to cost your business.
+When you arrange your initial consultation with a lawyer from our firm, attorney Hamilton will discuss your employment law case in depth to determine the disgruntled ex-employee’s history on the job and the reasons for their termination.
+Her goal is to find out the facts of the case, answer your questions and develop a legal strategy to resolve the conflict.
+In addition to providing you with an honest assessment of the case against you, she will give you a clear idea of what you should expect this case to cost your business.

 Let Us Handle Your Case The Right Way